wube/kov/compilation/index.md

 # Continous compiler presence
 The next important change is, that for the contiuous programmer work, we wouldn't use the compiler just as an external tool to process our textual files, but the compiler process would keep running, and it would keep its binary representation of the code in memory waiting for:
-1. Another recompilation request, where it could precisely figure out what needs to be recompiled
+1. Another recompilation request, where it could precisely figure out what needs to be recompiled.
-2. IDE API requests the programmer needs to navigate the code
+2. IDE API requests the programmer needs to navigate the code.
 3. IDE API requests to apply the changes in the compiler on the fly, so it is as much up-to-date as possible.

 # Conclusion
 The expected results should be:

-1. Dramatical compile time reduction (as well as disk space reduction)
+1. Dramatic compile time reduction (as well as disk space reduction).
-2. No linking
+2. No linking.
-3. No includes
+3. No includes.
-4. Deduplication of the code parsing (compiler and ide)
+4. Deduplication of the code parsing (compiler and IDE).